Matthies/RubiChess/README.md

 Ethereal, Stockfish, Pirarucu, Laser, ...
 Thank you for the great list of engines at http://www.computerchess.org.uk/ccrl/4040/ Not mentioned all the other documentation and tools freely available.

+For using NNUE evaluation you can download network files from my repository https://github.com/Matthies/NN and set the NNUENetpath option.